Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

     -wa -wb \
     > blast_out/18_diatom_nuclear_v1_genes_with_phaeodactylum_hits.tsv
 ```
+This command identifies nuclear diatom genes that overlap filtered *Phaeodactylum*-like BLASTN regions.
+The output contains both the diatom gene coordinates and the overlapping BLAST hit information.
 This produced 2,269 gene-alignment overlaps.
 The number of unique diatom genes with *P. tricornutum*-like BLASTN hits was 1,492.
 ```bash
 cut -f4 blast_out/18_diatom_nuclear_v1_genes_with_phaeodactylum_hits.tsv \
     | sort -u \
     | wc -l
 ```
+This command counts the number of unique diatom gene IDs that overlap filtered BLASTN hits.
+It avoids counting the same gene multiple times if it overlaps more than one BLAST alignment.

 The percentage of nuclear genes with detectable nucleotide similarity to *P. tricornutum* was calculated.

 ```bash
 TOTAL_GENES=$(wc -l < blast_out/18_diatom_nuclear_v1_genes.bed)